elsemikk/Intro_to_Command_Line/Intro.md

 If you want the stderr to instead be printed alongside stdout in the same file (with the lines interspersed as they are generated), you can use `2>&1` which means "send stderr to the same place as stdout".
 For example: `command --settings input_file > output.txt 2>&1` will send both stdin and stdout to the same place.
 This can be handy when both stdout and stderr are log messages that you want to save to a single log file, or if you want to be able to send error messages through a pipe to be processed by the next command.

 We can also use another trick to make error messages go away entirely - we can redirect the standard error to a place called `/dev/null`.
-This is a special file which acts like a "black hole" in the computer.
-It is an empty file, and any data that gets sent to it is immediately discarded.
+This is a special device which acts like a "black hole" in the computer.
+It is empty, and any data that gets sent to it is immediately discarded.
 Redirecting our error messages to `/dev/null` gets rid of them so they never get printed.
 This can be handy when you need to loop through 2000 files with commands that produce a lot of stderr messages and you don't want all that text flying at you on the command line.

 # making a file from scratch
 cat